 It is crucial for individuals to be cautious—particularly when imbibing—this July 4th.
-Be prepared to avoid auto accidents this year with these tips.
+Be prepared to avoid an auto accident this year with these tips.

 Prepare Ahead of Time

 It is estimated that there will be nearly 47 million Americans traveling 50 miles or more from their homes for the 4th of July.
-This means there will be an increase in road traffic and, thus, an increase in the risk of accidents.
+This means there will be an increase in road traffic and, thus, an increase in the risk of an auto accident.

 To avoid this, plan your festivities by stocking up on everything you need before the holiday arrives.
 Equip yourself with things like:

 This year, since the holiday falls on a Thursday, many party-goers will be celebrating for a long weekend.
 If you are among them, be prepared with plenty of supplies to last you through the weekend so you won’t have to venture out.

 It’s always better to have everything you need beforehand, so you (and your guests) don’t have to risk driving out into the elevated levels of traffic.